hed-standard/hed-specification/README.md

 containing HED tags.
 Schema tools are available for converting HED schema specifications between `.mediawiki` and `.xml` formats.
 Also available is a tool for checking for duplicate nodes in schema.

-The current web-based HED tools are in the process of being migrated to the San Diego Supercomputer Center (Jan 2021) and are currently not available online.
+The current web-based HED tools are located at [https://hedtags.ucsd.edu/hed](https://hedtags.ucsd.edu/hed).

 The tools can be run locally using the `runserver.py` function the hedweb module of the [hed-python](https://github.com/hed-standard/hed-python) repository of [hed-standard](https://github.com/hed-standard).